-XXX MILES TO E 0000 00 mi 000.0
+XXX MILES TO E

 The DTE function will display LOW FUEL LEVEL and sound a tone for one second when you have approximately 50 miles (80 km) to empty.
 If you RESET this warning message, this display and tone will return within 10 minutes.